-Frozen Frames: Preserving Pasadena’s Visual Legacy, which launched with Part I - The Flag Collection in December 2021, is unfolding in four parts over a year-long period, bringing artistically and historically compelling images out of the deep freeze and into public view.
+Frozen Frames: Preserving Pasadena’s Visual Legacy, which is available Winter 2021 - Spring 2023, is an exhibit series that unfolds in four parts over a year-long period, bringing artistically and historically compelling images out of the deep freeze and into public view.
 The photographs come from among the more than 200,000 at-risk negatives that are now cryogenically preserved as part of the Museum’s Great History Freeze project of 2015.

 Curated by PMH Director of Collections Anuja Navare, the four-part Frozen Frames exhibition is dedicated to the memory of Dr. Michael Kadin with generous funding provided by The Paloheimo Foundation and the Kadin family.

 You can view each part as it opens by clicking the entry links below.